dark-side/sports-hub/products/sport_news_portal/web_application_features/newsletter_email/README.md

 ## Description

 Site users should be able to subscribe and then receive daily news emails from the Sports Hub site.
 The content of the news should depend on the subscription type.
-If users is subscribe to a specific sports category/subcategory/team page, the newsletter email should contain articles related to the subscribed category/subcategory/team.
+If users subscribe to a specific sports category/subcategory/team page, the newsletter email should contain articles related to the subscribed category/subcategory/team.
 If users subscribe to the <b>Home</b> page, they should receive emails with articles related to any of the sports categories.

 ## Check list: